 If your symptoms persist and you continue to experience pain, it’s advisable to consult with a health care professional.

-One question asked by many is—Can prolonged use and/or RSI’s eventually lead to arthritis?
-Although constantly used joints of the hand and wrist may be especially susceptible to Osteoarthritis and Inflammatory Arthritis, there is no conclusive evidence to date, that gaming or texting will actually lead to arthritis in later years.
+One question asked by many is—Can prolonged use and/or Repetitive stress injuries eventually lead to arthritis?
+Although constantly used joints of the hand and wrist may be especially susceptible to Osteoarthritis or Inflammatory Arthritis, there is no conclusive evidence to date, that gaming or texting will actually lead to arthritis in later years.